Zaph-x/Bolt/README.md

     "testGuilds": ["Guild-ID","Another-Guild-ID"]
 }
 ```

 The prefix is what the bot will default to, when joining a new guild, but this can be changed by an administrator of the guild.

+To make this easier, rename the `config_example.json` to `config.json` and fill in each field as instructed.

 # Adding your own commands